Image

 • Ultimately, improved health conditions for individuals and communities

 The purpose of doing a health screening for the public is to introduce potential patients to you, the doctor, and the services you offer.
 There’s nothing wrong with that!
-The mistake most commonly made in our profession is that the screening comes with an offer–and in doing so often induces the potential patient into the office with some type of a discount or a free item or service.
+The mistake most commonly made in our profession is that the chiropractic screening comes with an offer–and in doing so often induces the potential patient into the office with some type of a discount or a free item or service.
 That is where good doctors go wrong.
 Unfortunately, a defense of, “but everyone does it,” will not serve you when questioned for healthcare law violations.

-One of the safest ways to perform a screening is to offer a service that actually exists in your practice.
+One of the safest ways to perform a chiropractic screening is to offer a service that actually exists in your practice.
 This will allow you to offer a valuable service and stay out of hot water.
 Another common mistake is to offer a ‘free consultation.’
 Unfortunately, there really isn’t a service called a ‘free consultation’ and most times, that consultation turns into a free examination and other free services on the initial visit.
 Here is a great alternative, outlined step by step:

-1. Create an actual screening service in your practice.
+1. Create an actual chiropractic screening service in your practice.
 Apply the correct CPT code to the service and make it a regular part of your master fee schedule.

 2. Name the service: Preventative medicine counseling and/or risk factor reduction intervention(s) provided to an individual (separate procedure); approximately ___________minutes.
 Include the service in your fee schedule as follows, based on time.
 This service includes face-to-face encounters for new or established patients and is based on time.